ClickCease

 a doorbell camera device being unboxedVideo doorbell companies, most notably Ring, have formed partnerships with police departments across the U.S. to help officers use doorbell camera footage to solve crimes.

 In fact, Ring has created a portal specifically for law enforcement investigations.
-However, Ring is not allowed to simply hand over footage to the police.
+However, Ring is not allowed to hand over footage to the police.
 The footage belongs to the device owner.

 The police will have to ask you if they can view your camera footage, and it is up to you whether you grant access or not.
 The only exception to this rule is if the police have a warrant for the recordings.
 Many victims of crimes will share their recordings voluntarily, while officers often meet resistance when approaching parties who are not involved in the crime.